Neuropsychology Q&A

 stages, but especially to help predict any

-'subtypes' and classify with a certain probability
+'subtypes' and classify with a certain

-the likely rate of progression.
-These could be
+probability the likely rate of progression.

 important to a patient and family.